carmelopaz0708/git_help/README.md

 #### git branch

-List all branches in the local repository(including the master branch).
+List all branches in the local repository (including the master branch).
+The `*` indicates the active branch in your local repository.

+#### git branch branch-name

+Switches current branch to `branch-name`.

+#### git checkout add branch-name

+Creates a new branch called `branch-name` and switches your current branch to it.